Andrew Henderson

 Cheap Investments in Europe outside of The Eurozone

-However, while I’ll put Bratislava in the “underrated” category, it’s not the most exciting city, and it’s not a place I’d recommend dropping everything to move to.
+Bratislava has been the butt of jokes for years, while Vienna is cited as one of the most beautiful cities in Europe.
+However, while we put Bratislava in the “underrated” category, it’s not the most exciting city, and it’s not a place we would recommend dropping everything to move to.

-Certainly not with nearby cities in the Czech Republic and Poland offering some of the cheapest living in Europe.
+Certainly not, with nearby cities in the Czech Republic and Poland offering some of the cheapest living in Europe.

 The reason for the higher prices and higher cost of living in Bratislava is simple: the Euro currency.